-MFBs may open account on the basis of attested copy of NADRA receipt/token for new CNIC, provided all other requirements of account opening under these regulations are complied with.
-MFBs shall, however, obtain copies of CNICs of such customers within three months of the opening of account to avoid penal action.
+3. MFBs may open account on the basis of attested copy of NADRA receipt/token for new identity document, provided all other requirements of account opening under these regulations are complied with.
+MFBs shall, however, obtain copies of identity documents of such customers within three months of the opening of account to avoid penal action.